B0neShAd0w/Hacktoria/The Killer Clown.md

 A quick street view of Ocean View Park area comes up blank, no sign of bins or benches that match the photo.
 Lets move on to the next park on the list, Cedar Rose Park

-Selecting one of the points on Street view gives us a clue as the bin and bench look very similar to the picture delivered by the clown
+Selecting one of the points on Street view gives us a clue as the bin and bench look very similar to the picture delivered by the clown.

 ![First clue](https://user-images.githubusercontent.com/117080369/199009275-1cd6bde7-0e2b-4539-ba3f-2e47ae7da20b.png)

+Lets explore Cedar Rose Park to see if we can locate the spot.
+Once we are confident we have the correct location lets move over to Google Maps and search foe Cedar Rose Park, Berkeley.

+Zoom in and we are able to get the name of the `dirty-mud-path.`